Related Free Essays

 Any data collection plan has to follow a properly developed research design, indicators, and instruments.
 The peculiar feature of this program evaluation is the necessity to cooperate with different people and observe the results before and after people join the ASAP program.
 Therefore, a decision to follow a quasi-experimental design is made for this project.
 Its essence lies in the necessity to compare the achievements of several groups of people who participate and do not participate in the intervention and identify the worth of the offered idea.

-This type of data collection is preferable by many researchers and writers due to its simplicity, validity, and the absence of random sampling (Langbein, 2012).
+This type of data collection is preferred by many researchers and writers due to its simplicity, validity, and the absence of random sampling (Langbein, 2012).
 Inclusion criteria have to be established to reduce an endogeneity bias and invite participants who can demonstrate the necessary outcomes and give clear answers to research questions.

 Independent variables such as satisfaction, life attitudes, and literacy have to be developed with time after the intervention is offered.
 In addition to the indicators being given, a quasi-experimental design is characterized by the presence of pretest and posttest activities in order to gather data for program evaluation.
 These tests are used to identify the opinions of participants and compare their results in regard to a given opportunity (Chen, 2015).
 As soon as all these concepts and tasks are identified, a plan of data collection can be developed for the ASAP program evaluation and the analysis of the worth of new change mechanisms.

-This program evaluation should begin with gathering information about ASAP and the life of veterans in the chosen district.
+This program evaluation should begin with gathering information about ASAP and the lives of veterans in the chosen district.
 It is necessary to surf the official site of the organization and learn the goals and methods of learning that veterans can use.
 This source also helps to find out the intentions of its developers, future plans, and the list of organizations that donate, support, and contribute to veterans’ welfare within the frames of ASAP.
-As soon as this information is obtained, it is expected to communicate with veterans who can become potential participants in the quasi experiment.
+As soon as this information is obtained, it is expected to communicate with veterans who can become potential participants in the quasi-experiment.

 Clear questions have to be developed in written (printed) and online formats.
 A survey is the main method of gathering data about the program.
 The survey turns out to be a reliable source of collecting information for evaluating a program within the frames of a quasi-experimental design (Langbein, 2012).
 It is possible to invite a different number of people, from five people to more than one hundred participants.

-Therefore, compared to telephone or face-to-face surveys, the mail survey is defined as the most credible and less expensive method of gathering information (Langbein, 2012).
+Therefore, compared to telephone or face-to-face surveys, the mail survey is defined as the most credible and least expensive method of gathering information (Langbein, 2012).
 It will be used in communication with both veterans and ASAP developers.

 However, it is also important to admit that data collection will be developed in three stages.
 The expected number of veterans to participate in this evaluation is one hundred.
 They will be divided into two groups – experimental and control.
 An experimental group should join the ASAP program, and a control group remains unknown about this intervention.
 To avoid misunderstandings, conflicts, and confusion, an experimental group is provided with brief information about ASAP, its purposes, and changes that can be observed in behaviors, emotions, and feelings.